WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 Tweak the above examples to answer these questions from the files that you've just downloaded:

 1. Which _N. americanus_ scaffold has the most genes?
-Is this the same as the longest scaffold?
 2. Write a loop to extract the sequences of all of these proteins:

 ```